Inrego/addic2subs/README.md

 Can be configured to check for subtitles every X hours, so you get them even if they're not ready when you got the episode.

 # How to use?
-Unzip the release zip into a folder.
-Run SonarrScript.exe once to generate config.xml See more about editing / configuring config.xml at the bottom of this page.
+Unzip the release zip into a folder (Downloads can be found [here](https://github.com/Inrego/addic2subs/releases/latest)).
+Run SonarrScript.exe once to generate config.xml
+See more about editing / configuring config.xml at the bottom of this page.

 You can drag folders or media files on top of SonarrScript.exe to run it for those files/folders (for example of existing files you have that are missing subtitles).
 Choosing SonarrScript.exe as Open With on a media file will also work.